 Pregnancy was an amazing physical,psychological and emotional journey.
-Now, after those 40 long weeks, then labor and childbirth, your body—and psyche—must start to recuperate from that journey.
+After carrying your baby for all that time, then labor and childbirth, your body—and psyche—now must recuperate.
 Prepare yourself: It may take longer than you think.
-"You went through nine months of pregnancy, so you can't expect your body to be back to normal after nine hours or even nine days," says Richard H. Schwarz, M.D., chairman of obstetrics and gynecology at New York Methodist Hospital and past president of the American College of Obstetricians and Gynecologists (ACOG).
+"You went through nine months of pregnancy, so you can't expect your body to be back to normal after nine hours or even nine days," says Richard H. Schwarz, M.D., vice chairman for clinical services in the OB-GYN department at Maimonides Medical Center in New York City and past president of the American College of Obstetricians and Gynecologists.

 So what can you expect mentally and physically during the first few postpartum weeks?
 Here's a rundown, along with tips on how to cope.

-If you feel depressed, if your mood swings last longer than about two weeks, or if you have feelings of intense guilt or anxiety, call your doctor.
+If you feel depressed, if your mood swings last longer than about two weeks, or if you have feelings of intense guilt or anxiety, call your doctor immediately.
 True postpartum depression is relatively rare—occurring in about 10 percent of new mothers—but if you're suffering from it, you'll need treatment.
-This may include care by a psychiatrist and the temporary use of antidepressants.
+This may include care by a psychiatrist and the temporary use of anti-depressants.

-Down-under soreness>If you had an episiotomy during labor or if your perineum tore and had to be stitched, you may find it uncomfortable to sit, walk, urinate or move your bowels for at least a week after giving birth.
-“Even if you don't have stitches, your perineum may sting and be bruised or swollen as a result of pushing the baby out," says Sharon Phelan, M.D., an obstetrics and gynecology professor at the University of New Mexico in Albuquerque and an ACOG spokeswoman.
+If you had to have an episiotomy during delivery or if your perineum tore and needed to be stitched, you may find it uncomfortable to sit, walk, urinate or have bowel movements for at least a week after giving birth.
+"But even if you don't have stitches, your perineum may sting and be bruised or swollen as a result of pushing the baby out," says Sharon Phelan, M.D., an obstetrics and gynecology professor at the University of New Mexico in Albuquerque and an ACOG spokeswoman.